LasagnaCake/MakaiLib/docs/systems/graphical/gl_renderable.md

 #### `createReference()`

 Creates a renderable reference bound to the `Renderable` object.
-One is ran for `Reference::Plane` objects and its derivatives, and the other is ran for `Reference::Trigon` objects and its derivatives[^3].
+The first is ran for `Reference::Plane` objects and its derivatives, and the second is ran for `Reference::Trigon` objects and its derivatives[^3].

 1. `template <Reference::PlaneType T> T* createReference()`.
 2. `template <Reference::TrigonType T> T* createReference()`.

 #### `getReference()`

 Gets a reference bound to the `Renderable` object by its index.
-One is ran for `Reference::Plane` objects and its derivatives, and the other is ran for `Reference::Trigon` objects and its derivatives[^3].
+The first is ran for `Reference::Plane` objects and its derivatives, and the second is ran for `Reference::Trigon` objects and its derivatives[^3].

 1. `template <Reference::PlaneType T> inline T* getReference(size_t index)`.
 2. `template <Reference::TrigonType T> inline T* getReference(size_t index)`.

 #### `removeReference()`

 Deletes a reference bound to the `Renderable` object, including the triangle(s) associated with it.
-One is ran for `Reference::Plane` objects and its derivatives, and the other is ran for `Reference::Trigon` objects and its derivatives[^3].
+The first is ran for `Reference::Plane` objects and its derivatives, and the second is ran for `Reference::Trigon` objects and its derivatives[^3].

 1. `template <Reference::PlaneType T> void removeReference(T* ref)`.
 2. `template <Reference::TrigonType T> void removeReference(T* ref)`.

 #### `unbindReference()`

 Deletes a reference bound to the `Renderable` object, but keeps the triangle(s) associated to it.
-One is ran for `Reference::Plane` objects and its derivatives, and the other is ran for `Reference::Trigon` objects and its derivatives[^3].
+The first is ran for `Reference::Plane` objects and its derivatives, and the second is ran for `Reference::Trigon` objects and its derivatives[^3].

 1. `template <Reference::PlaneType T> void unbindReference(T* ref)`.
 2. `template <Reference::TrigonType T> void unbindReference(T* ref)`.

 #### `bakeAndLock()`

-[Bake](####`bake()`)s and locks the object.
+Bakes and locks the object.

+This does a few things:

+1. Performs a `bake()` operation.
+2. Deletes all references & triangles associated with the object.
+3. Locks it, preventing any further mesh manipulation and reference creation.

+**Warning:** This action is irreversible, so make sure any edits to the *triangle buffer* is made before this step.

 #### `extend()`